NOTE 1: Significant Accounting Policies

 The Company's state governed provident fund scheme are classified as defined contribution plans.
 The contribution paid / payable under the schemes is recognised in the statement of profit and loss in the period in which the employee renders the related service.

-The Company's is having gratuity plan wherein every eligible employee is entitled to the benefit equivalent to fifteen days salary drawn for each completed year of service, , subject to a payment ceiling of INR 2,000,000.
+The Company's is having gratuity plan wherein every eligible employee is entitled to the benefit equivalent to fifteen days salary drawn for each completed year of service, subject to a maximum ceiling as per Payment of Gratuity Act, 1972.
 Gratuity shall be payable to an employee on termination of employment due to superannuation, retirement, resignation, death or permanent disablement after successful completion of the vesting period, if applicable.
 However, the completion of vesting period is not applicable in the case where termination of employment is due to death or permanent disablement.

 The benefit vest after five years of continuous service and is governed as per the payment of Gratuity Act,1972.
 The cost of providing benefits is determined using the projected unit credit method and the Gratuity Liability is computed as per actuarial valuation.
 The retirement benefit obligation recognised in the balance sheet represents the present value of the defined benefit obligation as reduced by the fair value of plan assets.
-The Company has created a Trust with respect to establishment of Funded Group Gratuity (cash accumulation) Scheme through PNB MidLife.
-Contribution is made to such fund based on the actuarial valuation.
+The Company has created a Trust with respect to establishment of Funded Group Gratuity (cash accumulation) Scheme through PNB MetLife.
+Contribution is made to such fund based on regular intervals.

-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the asset.
-All other borrowing costs are expensed in the period in which they occur Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
+All other borrowing costs are expensed in the period in which they occur.
+Borrowing costs consist of interest and other costs that the Company incurs in connection with the borrowing of funds.
+Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

 The Company presents assets and liabilities in the balance sheet as restated based on current / non-current classification.